Is protective styling necessary to grow natural hair?

 Posted on 24 October 2017

 There are other methods that you can use to grow your natural hair.
-You can adopt sporting low manipulation hairstyles, doing daily scalp massages as well as having a balanced diet.
+You can adopt low manipulation hairstyles, doing daily scalp massages coupled with having a balanced diet.

 Low manipulation hairstyles are simple hairstyles that you do to prevent yourself from manipulating your hair on a daily basis that will cause breakage.
 Therefore, you will be able to retain length because your hands aren’t in your hair.
 Examples of these styles are twist/braid outs, low/high bun or wash and gos.
 These styles are easy to install and maintain and allow you direct access to your hair to re-moisturise when your hair becomes dry.

 Next, massaging your scalp nightly before bed has shown results in hair growth.
 Massaging your scalp stimulates blood flow to the hair follicles.
 The blood nourishes the hair follicle with all the nutrients needed for it to grow.
 Thus, resulting in growth.
 Hence, protective styling is not necessary for hair growth, but, it is one of the many factors of hair growth or length retention techniques.

 Lastly, having a well balanced diet filled with colourful fruits and leafy green vegetables as well as drinking several litres of water daily will bring the body to its optimal state of homeostasis therefore it would be able to better serve the other needs of the body.